kokonutzlabs/Animal-Crossing-Social-Portal/README.md

 Simulated attacks are conducted in a controlled lab environment to demonstrate:

-- Bypassing authentication mechanisms
+- Authentication bypass
-- Extracting unauthorized data
+- Unauthorized access to user and activity data
 - Privilege escalation

-The goal of the attack phase is to observe system behavior and identify what **forensic evidence** is generated during exploitation.
+The attack phase focuses on observing **how much forensic evidence is generated** during exploitation.

 ---

-## Forensic Analysis
+## Digital Forensic Analysis

-Digital forensic analysis focuses on reconstructing unauthorized activity using available evidence.
+Forensic analysis focuses on reconstructing attacker activity using available logs and database artifacts.

 ### Analysis Activities

 - Review of application logs
 - Review of database query logs
-- Identification of anomalous authentication events
+- Identification of anomalous authentication behavior

 ### Forensic Findings

 - Timeline reconstruction of unauthorized access
 - Identification of compromised accounts
 - Documentation of logging and monitoring gaps

-This phase highlights the importance of **visibility and auditability** in production systems.
+These techniques mirror **warehouse system investigations**, including internal misuse and credential abuse scenarios.

 ---

 ## Impact Assessment

-The simulated attacks demonstrate potential risks to:
+The simulated attacks demonstrate risks commonly faced by operational systems:

-- **Confidentiality:** Exposure of employee and operational data
+- **Confidentiality:** Exposure of user and activity data
-- **Integrity:** Unauthorized modification of stored information
+- **Integrity:** Unauthorized modification of records
-- **Availability:** Potential disruption of internal systems
+- **Availability:** Potential disruption of internal platforms

-All impacts are evaluated within the context of a warehouse or production environment.

 ---

 ## Remediation and Hardening

-Following forensic analysis, the application is secured using industry-standard practices:
+Following forensic analysis, the application is secured using industry-standard controls:

 - Parameterized SQL queries
 - Secure password hashing
 - Role-based access control
 - Input validation and sanitization
 - Improved logging and monitoring

 ---